DayZedAndConfused762/RustAndRuin/rustandruin.md

 ...Remove the log entries: "You've found your first supply item!
 The 'Supplies' section is now visible in your inventory." and "You've found your first material!
 The 'Materials' section is now visible in your inventory."

-	Ensure that any actions that currently cost stamina will only cost 5 stamina.

 ...All buttons that use stamina now cost five stamina @@@(for testing purposes, will update later)@@@
+	...Ensure that any actions that currently cost stamina will only cost 5 stamina.

 ...The "Look Around" button should not use stamina.
 Add more possible text log entries when looking around.
 Some describing the inside of the run down trailer, others describing the outsite/yard.